Beşiktaş J.K. (women's football): History

 In the 2021-22 season, the mobile phone company Vodafone Turkey started sponsoring the women's team.
 Beşiktaş J.K. won in the 2020-21 Turkcell Women's Football League season their second champion title defeating Fatih Vatan Spor in the play-off final game.

 In the 2022-23 season, the team finished the league in 4th place and qualified for the playoffs.
 The team eliminated 1207 Antalyaspor in the first round.
 In the quarter finals, the team was eliminated by ALG and said goodbye to the playoffs.

 In 2023-24 season, United Payment started sponsoring the women's team.
 The team, which started the season with Suat Okyar, collected 20 points in 12 matches and remained below the 2 point average.
 After the Hakkarigücüspor match, Suat Okyar resigned and his assistant-coach Burak Sidar was brought in temporarily.
 Burak Sidar collected a total of 39 points with an average of 2.2 points.
 A sudden decision was made not to continue with Burak Sidar and the technical staff whose term of office had expired.

-In the 2024-25 season, The team started the season badly and got 1 point from theirs first 3 matches.
-And than they won all 3 derbies they played in the first half (Trabzonspor, Galatasaray, Fenerbahçe).
+In the 2024-25 season, the team started the season badly and got 1 point from their first 3 matches.
+But then they won all 3 derbies they played in the first half (Trabzonspor, Galatasaray, Fenerbahçe).
 The match against Galatasaray was played at Beşiktaş JK Stadium and nearly 12,000 people watched the match at the stadium.
 In 2024, Losing points in derbies and critical matches in the second half of the season in 6 matches caused them to fall out of the championship race.
 They finished the league in 3rd place.
 At the end of the season, before the end of the contract period, Mesut Kır and her staff parted ways.